Norman K. Denzin: Education and career

-Denzin received his Ph.D. from the University of Iowa in 1966, and joined the Sociology Department at Illinois in the same year.
+Denzin received his Ph.D. from the University of Iowa in 1966 and joined the Sociology Department at Illinois in the same year.
 Later in his career, he moved to the College of Communication and founded the International Institute for Qualitative Inquiry there.

-Denzin was regarded as "the Father of Qualitative Research" due to (1) the scope of his scholarly impact on qualitative inquiries, (2) integration of scholarship to advance the mission of qualitative research, and (3) continuous efforts in nurturing the field of qualitative research via editorship and conference organization.
+Denzin was regarded as "the Father of Qualitative Research" due to the scope of his scholarly impact on qualitative inquiries.
+The integration of scholarship to advance the mission of qualitative research and continuous efforts in nurturing the field of qualitative research via editorship and conference organization.
 His organizational efforts have included founding the annual International Congress for Qualitative Research in 2005, the creation of three qualitative research journals (Qualitative Inquiry, Cultural Studies-Critical Methodologies, and International Review of Qualitative Research), and book series for Sage, AltaMira, Left Coast, Emerald, Routledge, and other publishers.
-He is also a leading scholar in the fields of symbolic interactionism, social psychology, and social science, has influenced a wide spectrum of perspectives.
-Denzin possesses an extensive and diverse record of publications that are still evolving, especially, in the areas such as symbolic interactionism, semiotics, cultural studies, postmodernism, ethnography, performance studies, etc.
+He was a leading scholar in the fields of symbolic interactionism, social psychology, and social science and had influenced a wide spectrum of perspectives.
+Denzin possessed an extensive and diverse record of publications, especially in symbolic interactionism, semiotics, cultural studies, postmodernism, ethnography, performance studies.